 A mole on your body can be:

 The best way to check your skin is to perform a skin self-exam.
-You can perform this exam at home.
-You need a room where you can undress and have access to a full length mirror and a handheld mirror.
+Which you can do at home.
+You need a room where you can undress and have access to a full-length mirror and a handheld mirror.
 It also is helpful to use a body mole map to track changes on your skin.

-A skin self-exam means you’ll need to look at all your skin.
+A skin self-exam means you will need to look at all your skin.
 Moles can appear anywhere on your skin – the scalp, between fingers, on a toe or sole of the foot.
 You can even get a mole under your nail.

 As you examine your skin, you will look at each individual mole.
 As you look at a mole, you want to look for the following signs, which you can remember as the ABCDEs.